renpy/renpy/sphinx/source/config.rst

     The default implementation formats the `auto` property with the desired image, and then checks if the computed filename exists.

+.. var:: config.keep_side_render_order = True

+    If True, the order of substrings in the Side positions will be determine the order of children render.

 .. var:: config.imagemap_cache = True

     If True, imagemap hotspots will be cached to PNG files,